-During this public health crisis, Helio Health, CNY Services and Insight House remain committed to serving Central New York.
+During this public health crisis, Helio Health remains committed to serving Central New York.
 Our treatment and housing programs are still available to those in need of substance use and mental health disorder treatment.

-Helio Health and its affiliates are committed to serving our clients and staff in the safest way possible during this difficult time.
+Helio Health is committed to serving our clients and staff in the safest way possible during this difficult time.
 Our locations are open and admitting patients while still observing local, state and federal guidelines.

 To meet this challenge, we have implemented the following: